Home » Movement in tender prices in Scotland

 As well as reporting on quarterly and annual movement in tender prices, the panel provides commentary on conditions affecting pricing levels on construction projects in Scotland.

-The majority of respondents said they are experiencing faster price increases in mechanical and electrical (M&E) work compared with building work, with reference to a lack of capacity, particularly of skilled labour, and escalating materials prices.
+All of the respondents said they are experiencing faster price increases in mechanical and electrical (M&E) work compared with building work, with reasons including a lack of specialist contractors.
+Because of continuing supply problems, they said it was unlikely the price of M&E work is going to come down.

-While half of respondents said they hadn’t experienced differential movement between regions in Scotland, among those that had, the Highlands and Islands continue to be highlighted as seeing higher tender pricing levels.
+While most respondents said they hadn’t experienced differential movement between regions in Scotland, among those that had, the Highlands and islands were said to be experiencing higher resource costs due to labour demand and accommodation requirements.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.